Anika Melevanos: Ah-ni-kah Mel-i-vahn-os

 “Here!”
 I yell over the constant whirring of the classroom electrical sharpener and the shuffle of people’s feet.
 Twelfth grade.
 The supposedly mature group of kids...ha, not.

 Mr. Pierce continues calling out names as I look out the window of the room, thinking about how I’m already living by myself, no relatives to support me, working at instant food restaurants after school to earn enough money to survive and get an education.
-Not that the pay is good, since the androids are mostly taking over the jobs.
+Not that the pay is good, since most of the equipment are self-sufficient and don't need pathetic humans like me to help.
 Life is just great, isn’t it?
 But it also helps that my whole family is dead, and all of my relatives hate me.
 And yes, that was sarcasm.

 And then there’s the college that I’m never going to because I WON’T HAVE ENOUGH MONEY!!!
 Three months of summer and everyone will be leaving for college while I stay in some boring town called Vilis in the Rucianoc Empire to work and try not to die of hunger or something because I have no money.
 Why does my life have to be so horrible?